 And don’t forget to check out our guests’ recommendations!

 - An Educator of Influence: John Hejduk of the Cooper Union

-- A book you should be reading: Kids These Days by Malcolm Harris
+- A book you should be reading: Capital and Ideology by Thomas Pikkety

 - Educators you Should Follow today: Kadambari Baxi of Barnard College, Jeremy Till, of St. Martins University, and Jane Rendell and Peg Rawes, both of the Bartlett School of Architecture.